bcgov/TheOrgBook/openshift/scripts/README.md

 Refer to the usage documentation contained in the script for details.
 Run the script without parameters to see the documentation.

 _This script could be further enhanced to utilize the environment variables within the running pod to determine various database parameters dynamically.
 The process will require some fussing around with escaping quotes and such to get things just right._

+## scaleDeployment.sh

+A helper scrript to scale a deployment to a particular number of pods.

 ## ToDo: